Alexiou981/sourdough-enthusiasts/README.md

 - __The History of Sourdough Section__

     - This section icludes an article about the origins and evolution of sourdough bread.
 Helps the user deepen their knowledge and understanding of this specific subject.
-    - The frame that the article is placed inside allows the user to scroll up or down offering a convenient experience of navigation throught the website.
+    - The frame that the article is placed inside allows the user to scroll up or down offering a convenient experience of navigation through the website.
     - The article includes various images that are related with the history of sourdough.
     - The contrast between the background image and the article was intentional and is aiming to offer better readability.